Screw Loose? How to Organize Screws and Nails in Your Garage

 In this article, we’ll look at some great ways to organize screws, nails, and other small items in your garage.
 We’ll cover a whole range of storage ideas for nails and screws from simple, DIY methods to modular systems.

 Whether you’re looking for portability or simply trying to use your garage space best, we’ve got you covered.
+This is just one part of creating an efficiently organized garage workspace that makes all your projects run smoother.

 How to Organize Screws and Nails: DIY Solutions